What is an embolic stroke?

 Your quality of life following a stroke will depend on the extent of the damage.
-If you’re experiencing lost function, you may be able to work with a team of specialists to recover.
+If you’re experiencing lost function, you can work with a team of specialists to recover.

-Knowing your level of risk can help you prevent a future stroke, especially if you’re taking other preventative measures.
+Knowing your level of risk can help you prevent a future stroke, especially if you’re taking other preventive measures.